thejjw/sunbeam-charms/charms/nova-k8s/README.md

 ## Description

-The nova-k8s is an operator to manage the nova control services on a kubernetes based environment.
+nova-k8s is an operator to manage the Nova API, Conductor and Scheduler services on a Kubernetes based environment.

 ## Usage